-Noncurrent liabilities include capital improvement debt payable, installment purchases payable, accrued self-insurance claims payable, compensated absences payable, other noncurrent liabilities, and other postemployment benefits payable that are not scheduled to be paid within the next fiscal year.
-Capital improvement debt payable is reported net of unamortized premiums or discounts and deferred losses on refunding.
+Noncurrent liabilities include capital improvement debt payable, installment purchases payable, accrued self-insurance claims, compensated absences payable, other noncurrent liabilities, and other postemployment benefits payable that are not scheduled to be paid within the next fiscal year.
+Capital improvement debt payable is reported net of unamortized premium or discount.
 The University amortizes debt premiums and discounts over the life of the debt using the straight-line method.
 Deferred losses on refundings are amortized over the life of the old debt or new debt (whichever is shorter) using the straight-line method.
-Issuance costs paid from the debt proceeds are reported as deferred charges, and are amortized over the life of the debt using the straight-line method.
+Issuance costs paid from the debt proceeds are reported as deferred charges and are amortized over the life of the debt using the straight-line method.